sindresorhus/awesome-scifi/readme.md

 Hey, lets all fall in love in our operating systems!
 The movie seems like a plausible love story and it takes the reality of our addiction to technology to a whole new level. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)

-> A lonely writer develops an unlikely relationship with his newly purchased operating system that's designed to meet his every need.
+> A lonely writer develops an unlikely relationship with his newly purchased operating system that’s designed to meet his every need.

 #### [I Origins](http://www.imdb.com/title/tt2884206/) (2014) [7.3]